The holy Shab-e-Barat, known as the night of fortune, will be observed across the country tonight with due religious fervour and devotion.

 Senior Pesh Imam of the National Mosque Hafez Mawlana Muhammad Mizanur Rahman will discuss the importance and advantage of the ‘tahajjut’ prayers at 1.55 am.
 Finally, he will administer the akheri munajat (final prayers) after Fazr prayers.

-The day (Monday) will be a public holiday on the occasion of the holy Shab-e-Barat.
+The day after today will be a public holiday on the occasion of the holy Shab-e-Barat.

 Bangladesh Television, Bangladesh Betar, and private television channels and radio stations will air special programmes on the occasion while newspapers will publish special articles.